aaaaus/survey-shark-backend/HOWTO.md

 ### Webhooks in Development

-- In production, receiving post requests form SendGrid will be simple, but not so much in devleopment, where we are operating on localhost:5000.
+- In production, receiving post requests form SendGrid will be simple, but not so much in development, where we are operating on localhost:5000.
 To work around this, we'll take advantage of a service called LocalTunnel, which will receive the post requests on their server, pass it to a local server we will install, which will then pass it to our localhost app server.

 - Install localtunnel: `npm install --save localtunnel`